EnduranceCode/android-playground/README.md

 The code written to practice ***Setting Data on Views*** is stored in the branch [study/set-views-data](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/study/set-views-data).

+### Read Data from Views Practice

+The code written to practice ***Reading Data from Views*** is stored in the branch [study/read-views-data](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/study/read-views-data).

 ## Projects

 ### Project 1: Single Screen App